The role of Judas Iscariot

 God did not send His Son to this earth with the aim for Him to die for humanity and carry their burden of sin of His Shoulders.
 If this concept is not possible in our earthly system of justice and regarded as unjust that another person innocent of a crime to bear the brunt of someone else’s crime and carry this crime on his shoulders, how much more impossible must this be in the Eyes of God Who is the Epitome of Justice Itself?

-People like to talk about prophecies saying that it is because so that the prophecies might be fulfilled.
+People like to talk about prophecies, saying that it is because so that the prophecies might be fulfilled.
 Yes His death was prophecied but that prophecy was nothing but an objective account of how He would fare in the hands of men!
 Him coming from the Light of God to bring the Word of God to mankind living in the darkness.
 Mankind who had even come to worship this darkness.
 It was inevitable that this mankind who had become subservient to this darkness would attack a Messenger from the Light.
 It is natural because the darkness hates the Light.

 Men who had become servants of the darkness naturally had to attack this Luminous Messenger from the Light.
 The prophecy was an account of how Jesus, Who is the Living Light would fare in this environment dominated by darkness and hate.
 In spite of this Jesus still took upon His Mission and came for the few who were longing for the Light.
 He risked His Life for this few and died on the cross so that His Word would be preserved for the sake of this few who were longing for the Light.

-If He had fled His Word over the centuries would inevitably have been enveloped by doubt and nothing of it would have been left.
+If He had fled, His Word over the centuries would inevitably have been enveloped by doubt and nothing of It would have been left.
 This is the greatest Sacrifice of Love for humanity for Him to die for the sake of the Word that He brought so that we might continue to have access to this Word and act accordingly.

 The true Mission of Jesus was to bring the Word to mankind so that we might have direct access to this Word and act accordingly.
 Only the adherence to this Word would lead to the remission of sins and nothing else.
 The Word of Jesus is the way to salvation and forgiveness and closeness to God.

 We must see to it that our idea of our Saviour and our vision of Him is not obscured by blind faith so that we would be able to appreciate His Sacrifice in greater glory than is possible with existing interpretations.
 What He did for us is all the greater if we truly understand it in all its glory.
-It does not diminish the Mission of Jesus but if anything it makes His Mission all the more sublime so that we must now be more determined to delve into His Word and live It to the full.
+It does not diminish the Mission of Jesus but on the contrary, it makes His Mission all the more sublime so that we must now be more determined to delve into His Word and live It to the full.